Bismarck State College logo

 Students who complete the curriculum requirements receive a Program Certificate or Associate in Applied Science degree.

-An agreement between BSC and Exelon allows Nuclear Power Technology students the opportunity to substitute their education for training.
-Those who complete the AAS program and specific requirements of the agreement receive a National Academy for Nuclear Training Certificate.
-The certificate states the student has completed nuclear fundamental training objectives based on the Nuclear Energy Institute’s Uniform Curriculum Standard and can bypass fundamental training once employed in a nuclear facility.
+Those who complete the AAS or Certificate program and other specific requirements receive a National Academy for Nuclear Training Certificate.
+The certificate states the student has completed nuclear fundamental training objectives based on the Nuclear Energy Institute’s Uniform Curriculum Standard.

 Career Opportunities

 Industry forecasts a strong job market for job applicants in nuclear energy due to an aging workforce, plant license renewal, and growing interest in nuclear power.
-Graduates find employment as entry-level instrumentation and control or non-licensed operators.
-Graduates can also find entry-level employment as radiographers, operators, radiation monitors, and decontamination workers.
-They may also work in health care.
+Graduates find employment as entry-level non-licensed operators.
+Graduates can also find entry-level employment as radiographers, operators (non-nuclear), radiation monitors, and decontamination workers.
 Technicians with the necessary skills can become instructors who train new workers or technical writers who prepare operating or repair manuals.

 Additional Information